SumeetKul/nnetfix/README.md

     * Python 2.x: "virtualenv nnetfix-pyenv"
     * Python 3.x: "python3 -m venv nnetfix-py3env"
 3. Install all the required dependencies using "pip (python 2.x) / pip3 (python3.x) install -r requirements.txt"
+4. Setup: Run "python setup.py install"

 ### Steps to run the code (in its present state):
 1. Edit the params.py configuration file to add the event label, IFO and gpstime, mass ranges and other parameters to simulate data.
 2. Run 'main.py'.
-This should generate a templatebank saved as a txt file in the given output directory.
+This should generate a trainingset saved as an hdf5 file stored in the datasets directory.
+Additionally, the templatebank used to generate the trainingset will be stored as an xml and txt file in the directory named as the given label.
 3.